Embracing a new way of working: Reflections on our first portfolio bootcamp

-Urban Talks is an 8-part webinar series (with several bonus episodes) that spotlights cities and initiatives that are building new inclusive visions across Europe and Central Asia and wider, and showcases how cities are demonstrating resilience, reinventing their economies, transitioning to inclusive and smart cities, and building new partnerships.
+Urban Talks is an interactive webinar series that spotlights cities and initiatives that are building new inclusive visions across Europe and Central Asia and wider, and showcases how cities are demonstrating resilience, reinventing their economies, transitioning to inclusive and smart cities, and building new partnerships.
 It is a space for exchanging insights and learnings and bringing together a growing community of cities, practitioners and thinkers, that are approaching urban challenges in a systematic way.
+The series is created under the Slovak Transformation Fund with the funding support of the Ministry of Finance of the Slovak Republic.

 Follow our website for updates as we unveil a new series each week.
 Read more about the changing nature of cities in our latest blog celebrating World Cities Day!